JerryChin/jerrychin.github.io/_posts/2018-12-24-selfwiring-with-spring-boot.md

 }
 ```

-Now, we have access to the servlet context, or we can use ServletContext with it to autowire our dummy class.
+Now, we have access to the servlet context, let us autowire our dummy class.

 ```java